JarvisMesper/jarvis-on-wit/README.md

 # Jarvis the Nutritionist - Wit version

-This a test version of *Jarvis-the-nutritionist* with a [wit.ai](https://wit.ai) integration and using [pywit](https://github.com/wit-ai/pywit), a Python library for wit.
+This is a test version of *Jarvis-the-nutritionist* with a [wit.ai](https://wit.ai) integration using [pywit](https://github.com/wit-ai/pywit), a Python library for wit.

 ## Installation